mynkaiml/mynkaiml/README.md

 ### ⭐ Thanks for visiting my profile!

 *"I don't just want to use AI.
-I want to understand it deeply enough to build intelligent systems that solve real-world problems."*
+I want to understand it deeply enough to build intelligent systems that solve real-world problems. ;("*

 </div>